The Dead Zone (TV series): Home media

-Lionsgate Home Entertainment has released all 6 seasons of The Dead Zone on DVD in Region 1, while CBS Home Entertainment (distributed by Paramount) has also released all 6 seasons in Region 2.
+Lionsgate Home Entertainment has released all six seasons of The Dead Zone on DVD in Region 1, while CBS Home Entertainment (distributed by Paramount) has also released all six seasons in Region 2.

 On June 26, 2012, Lionsgate Home Entertainment released a complete series set on DVD in Canada only, while Paramount also released it in Europe.

-In Australia, all 6 seasons have been released on DVD from 2006 to 2009.
+In Australia, all six seasons had been released on DVD from 2006 to 2009.
 Madman Entertainment/Via Vision Entertainment has obtained the rights to the series and released a complete series box set on January 6, 2021.

 The entire series is available on demand on the Pluto TV app.

-The series on DVD has the episode order based on the production order rather than the order in which the episodes were aired on tv.
+The series on DVD has the episode order based on the production order rather than the order in which the episodes were aired on TV.

 Ratings

-The first season averaged 6.4 million viewers while season four averaged 3.4 million and season six averaged 2.1 million.
-The series premiere scored 6.4 million viewers, holding the record for highest premiere on USA Network, until bested by The 4400 premiere which drew 7.4 million viewers.
+The first season averaged 6.4 million viewers, while season four averaged 3.4 million and season six averaged 2.1 million.
+The series premiere scored 6.4 million viewers, holding the record for highest premiere on USA Network, until bested by The 4400 premiere, which drew 7.4 million viewers.